tidymodels/TMwR/convert_oreilly.md

 ## Generate `.md` files:

-Choose a directory to put the new files in:
+Choose a directory to put the new files in (use `_bookdown.yml` to generate only part of the book):

 ```r
 render_book(output_format = html_book(keep_md = TRUE), output_dir = "files_for_print/")